 Diaz-Lopez: How would you describe your research to a graduate student?
-An idea or an approach from a completely different subject can be helpful.

 Kamenova: I work in the field of hyperkähler complex geometry.
+ComAn idea or an approach from a completely different subject can be helpful.

-Compact complex manifolds with vanishing first Chern class are built of irreducible blocks that are complex tori, Calabi-Yau manifolds, and hyperkähler manifolds.
+pact complex manifolds with vanishing first Chern class are built of irreducible blocks that are complex tori, Calabi-Yau manifolds, and hyperkähler manifolds.
 Hyperkähler manifolds are simply connected and admit a non-degenerate holomorphic 2-form.
 Some basic problems in this area include coming up with more examples, classifying hyperkähler manifolds in low dimensions and proving finiteness of their deformation types.
 For example, the only complex hyperkähler surfaces are K3 surfaces, and they are all deformation equivalent to each other.
-Hyperkähler geometry is still a relatively young field that started in the early 80s, and there are a lot of interesting directions and open problems.
+Hyperkähler geometry is still a relatively young field that started in the early 1980s, and there are a lot of interesting directions and open problems.

+^{} I have a lot of wins in national (Bulgarian) math competitions.
 In the Balkan Math Olympiad, I won a gold medal with a perfect score.
 In the IMO, I received a silver medal.